acmsigsoft/EmpiricalStandards/form_generator/md/ActionResearch.md

 organisation of software development influences the introduction of a product line architecture.
 In *Proc.
 IASTED Int.
 Conf. on Software Engineering*.
 2008, 178-183.

+[^bignote]:
+[^bignote] E.g. project financing, potential conflicts of interest, professional relationship leading to access [^bignote] Action research projects are structured in interventions often described as action research cycles, which are often structured in distinct phases.
+It is a flexible methodology, where subsequent cycles are based on their predecessors.
+[^bignote] Can include quantitative evaluation in addition to qualitative evaluation.